GiulioVidotto/Influence_of_miRs_in_regulating_the_response_of_endothelial_cells_to_different_flow_environments/README.md

 ### Upload lab data

 To upload the lab data, open R or Rstudio and follow the instructions on the scripts stored in the "./upload_lab_datasets_R_scripts" folder.
 In this forlder, there are 3 scripts:
-- upload_mRNA_seq_dataset.R: # This R script processes raw mRNA-seq count data using the DESeq2 pipeline to perform differential expression analysis between flow conditions, including data import, normalization, quality control, and visualization.
+- `upload_mRNA_seq_dataset.R`: # This R script processes raw mRNA-seq count data using the DESeq2 pipeline to perform differential expression analysis between flow conditions, including data import, normalization, quality control, and visualization.
-- upload_miRNA_dataset.R: This script loads and cleans a miRNA sequencing dataset, renames and filters relevant columns, and extracts significantly altered miRNAs (log2FC > 1, FDR < 0.05) with at least 15 total counts for the OSS vs LSS and ESS vs LSS comparisons.
+- `upload_miRNA_dataset.R`: This script loads and cleans a miRNA sequencing dataset, renames and filters relevant columns, and extracts significantly altered miRNAs (log2FC > 1, FDR < 0.05) with at least 15 total counts for the OSS vs LSS and ESS vs LSS comparisons.
-- upload_proteomics_dataset.R:
+- `upload_proteomics_dataset.R`: This script is designed to process a proteomics dataset containing quantitative information on protein expression across different flow conditions.
+The goal is to clean, annotate, and enrich the dataset with corresponding gene identifiers and additional biological information, such as the presence of KFERQ motifs.

 ## miRNA-mRNA interaction analysis

+### Merge the miRNA-mRNA interaction dataset with the mRNA-seq processed data
+Run the script `./merge_mRNA_and_interaction_info.R`.
+This script processes and enriches gene expression data from a DESeq2 pipeline.
+It then integrates gene annotation and miRNA-target interaction data to produce a combined dataset containing both expression and interaction information.

 ### Calculate the minimum free energy (MFE) of each miRNA-mRNA interaction